-Cold and flu “Do’s and Don’ts”
+Cold or flu “Do’s and Don’ts”

-But they CAN do some serious damage to your gut flora balance leaving you more vulnerable to all kinds of other health complications.
+But they can do some serious damage to your gut flora balance leaving you more vulnerable to all kinds of other health complications.

-Unless your illness has morphed into something more serious such as a bacterial infection like pneumonia (highly unlikely with a cold and relatively rare with the flu) don’t bother with an antibiotic.
+Unless your illness has morphed into something more serious, such as a bacterial infection like pneumonia (highly unlikely with a cold and relatively rare with the flu), don’t bother with an antibiotic.